License enforcement

 Degraded — boot refused until acknowledged

-If a license is installed and the configuration exceeds it, the server refuses to start with a message similar to:
+If a license is installed and the configuration exceeds it, the server refuses to start.
+Two outputs are produced in parallel:

 - Fix the underlying problem — reduce the number of authorities, change the database driver, or upgrade your plan, then restart.